jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 Douglass is Neo!
 And so was Rousseau.
 He woke people up to the reality.
 That spectacle and art is bullshit, while heroes who solve problems return to being equal once the job is done.
 And that's our problem.
 We can't simply say anyone who heads a heirarchy is bad, because they may be a legitimate hero.
 How do we know when they aren't?
 When the extras decide to wake up and realize their frontline problems.

 People didn't listen to Rousseau before the extras rose up in revolutions.
 Like reminding ourself of good news, it's important to note that real heroes do exist.
 Even the ancestors of Darth King were heroes.
 Here's a quick history to explain why.

+* Dark Ages Church was not spectacle, but loyalty to the group, that together was overcoming anarch and restaring the story of civilization.
+* ecosystems, checks and balances, democracy, good stories, equality, reciprocation
+* HAVE TO NOTE THAT GOOD STORIES IS WHAT WON THE WIKIPEDIA, and other BATTLEs

 ![Classic heroes](/img\diagrams\techvolution-battle-douglass.png)